CodeYourFuture/fundamentals-course/lesson-4.md

 ## More Javascript Drawing and Animation after this course

 If you enjoyed using javascript to make drawings and animations, I recommend further study and play with the p5.js library, using (for example) the [openprocessing](https://openprocessing.org) platform (or codepen)).

 I've a lot of [notes on moving to p5.js, here](./from-khan-academy-processingjs-to-p5js.md).

+Also, we may have time to do [a short (sub-30 minute) workshop moving to p5.js](p5js-and-openprocessing-workshop.md).

 ### Some places to get inspiration